How Many Get a BBL [Statistics, Trends, Risks]

 In other words:

-It becomes even more scary, when you calculate how many have died from a BBL surgery in 2022:
+It becomes even more scary when you calculate how many have died from a BBL surgery in 2022:

-• It is estimated that between 172-455 people have died from BBL surgery in 2022.
+• It is estimated that between 172-455 people will die from BBL surgery in 2022.

 Therefore, if we isolate the growth of BBLs comparatively to other types of cosmetic surgeries, we find that:

-A large part of the growth is driven by an overwhelming increase in online interest, search and social media exposure.
+A large part of the growth is driven by an overwhelming increase in online interest, search, and social media exposure.

-This becomes visible when looking at google searches for “BBL” over time:
+This becomes visible when looking at Google searches for “BBL” over time:

 BBL interest over time